AFathi/NotchToolkit/README.md

 # NotchToolkit
-NotchToolkit is a light-weight framework for iOS that allow developers use the iPhone's X notch space in creative ways.
+NotchToolkit is a framework for iOS that allow developers use the iPhone X notch space in creative ways.
 Inspired by <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I was working on this idea of blending app design with the <a href="https://twitter.com/hashtag/iPhoneX?src=hash">#iPhoneX</a> notch. 📲🤗 <a href="https://t.co/lj2AhxWNeE">pic.twitter.com/lj2AhxWNeE</a></p>&mdash; Luboš Volkov⚡️ (@0therPlanet) <a href="https://twitter.com/0therPlanet/status/909788913702785026">September 18, 2017</a></blockquote>

 ## Preview